Krrish 3

-Krrish 3 is a 2013 Indian Hindi-language superhero film written, produced and directed by Rakesh Roshan, who wrote the screenplay with Honey Irani and Robin Bhatt.
+Krrish 3 is a 2013 Indian Hindi-language superhero action thriller film written, produced and directed by Rakesh Roshan, who wrote the screenplay with Honey Irani and Robin Bhatt.
 It is the third film in the Krrish series, following Koi...
 Mil Gaya (2003) and Krrish (2006).
 The film stars Hrithik Roshan, Vivek Oberoi, Priyanka Chopra and Kangana Ranaut.
-The story follows Krishna Mehra, alias Krrish, and his scientist father, Rohit Mehra, who face an elaborate conspiracy orchestrated by the evil genetist Kaal and his gang of mutants, led by the ruthless Kaya.
+In the film, Krishna Mehra, also known as Krrish, with his wife, Priya Mehra, and his scientist father, Rohit Mehra, face an elaborate conspiracy orchestrated by the mad scientist Kaal and his gang of mutants, led by the ruthless Kaya.

 Krrish 3 was initially scheduled to release as a 3D film.
-However, due to lack of release time to convert the film to 3D, director Rakesh Roshan mentioned that the film will be released only in the 2D format.
+However, due to lack of release time to convert the film to 3D, it was released only in the 2D format.
 Krrish 3 released worldwide on 1 November 2013.
-Produced on a budget of ₹95 crore, the film grossed ₹393.37 crore worldwide, becoming the 25th highest grossing Indian film of all time.
+Produced on a budget of ₹95 crore, the film grossed ₹393.37 crore worldwide.
 It has received generally positive reviews from critics.
+Krrish 3 has maintained a position among the top 50 highest-grossing Indian films for over a decade, from its release in 2013 to 2024.